Myles Straw Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.79).
+- The Rays have a 3.83 team ERA that ranks fifth among all league pitching staffs.

-- Rays pitchers combine to give up 124 home runs (1.1 per game), the fourth-fewest in the league.
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (125 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.